 Another great way to photograph bees (and other insects) by catching them with a net and putting them in a clear vial.
 Once restrained bumble bee bees can also be cooled down in a refrigerator or on ice, which will make them briefly sluggish and easier to observe.

 For queens and distinctive species the fastest way to get identifiable images is using a net and the video function of a smartphone.
 Film the bees as they find their way out of the net and later select the frames (by taking a screenshot) that show the distinctive characteristics.
-An example photo using this technique is below (species ID in the photo links section).
+An example photo using this technique is below.

 All bumble bees are generalists so can be found on a wide range of flowers, especially considering that some species are active from April to October.
 However, some flowers are more attractive to certain bumble bee species and some sites there is significant flower segregation by species.
-Included in each species account is a partial list of the flowers that a given species seems to prefer.
-This can be helpful when targeting particular species but is far from definitive.
 Flower associations can (and should) be added to bee observations on iNaturalist.

 Within Vermont, there are 5 subgenera within the genus Bombus.
 These groupings represent genetic similarities and can be helpful in narrowing down the options when identifying tricky individuals.
 Morphological features such as eye size and hair length are relatively well conserved within these groups.
 The Pyrobombus subgenus is far and away the most common in the state, and is a good basis to compare too.
 The malar space of Pyrobombus varies from roughly square (1:1 ratio) to slightly longer than wide (1:1.5 ratio).
 Other groups have more extreme ratios (both smaller and larger).
 The subgenus Psithyrus includes all the parasitic species in the state and are distinctive in their lack of corbicula (they have no need to collect pollen).